How to Clear Cache on Mac

-Almost all applications on Mac OS X for one reason or another cache part of the data to a local disk.
+Almost all applications on Mac for one reason or another cache part of the data to a local disk.
 This often leads to complications in the system, due to the fact that the data may be damaged, and the application will start to work slowly or just occupy space on your hard drive.

 The good news is that the caches can be removed without fear of breaking the application.
 Since they will be re-created when you first start the app (they’ll be smaller and without errors if there were any).